catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

 Generic tools
 -------------

-A more generic approach that can apply to any customized in-memory ``pynwb.NWBFile`` object, not just those created from data interfaces and converters, would have the following structure...
+If you are not using data interfaces or converters you can still use the general tools to configure the backend of any in-memory ``pynwb.NWBFile``.... created from data interfaces and converters, would have the following structure...

 .. code-block:: python